Probabilistic analysis of optimal multi-pivot QuickSort: Proofs

 \subsection{Asymptotic expansion of \texorpdfstring{$\E{X_n}$}{the first moment}}

 If the algorithm knew $D$ beforehand, it could always use the asymptotically optimal classification tree $\topt$ where $l_t(D)$ is minimal, see \eqref{def:lt}.
 This ``oracle strategy'' uses only one tree and is easier to analyze.
-However, we show, see \Cref{lem:nah-an-opt}, that the difference in the number of comparisons is minor.
+However, we show, see Lemma~\ref{lem:nah-an-opt}, that the difference between the actual strategy and the oracle strategy in the number of comparisons is minor.
 Furthermore, the number of comparisons when using $\topt$ is closely related to the expected internal path length of a $K+1$-ary search tree, which shows the asymptotics of $\E{X_n}$ in \Cref{thm:moment}.

 \begin{lem} The additional cost of the algorithm compared to always using $\topt$ is of sub-polynomial order:

 \end{lem}